 Q: Can I use server-side scaling for the video wall configuration?

 By default, the Userful host is configured to use display-scaling that uses the built-in scaler within the display to upscale the image.
 Almost all displays have a built-in scaler that converts incoming sources to fit their output display size.
-However, you can switch to "server-side" scaling by disabling the "Display-Scaling" option under Control Center > System Operations.
+However, you can switch to "server-side" scaling by disabling the "Display-Scaling" option under Control Center > Settings > Performance Settings.
 Switching to server-side scaling may improve image quality but increases network bandwidth.
 Due to increased network bandwidth, we recommend installing a 10Gbps NIC and a switch with 10Gbps uplink port if you have more than 12 displays in your video wall setup.